oitzujoey/duck-lisp/language.md

   (list (quote setq) variable (list* (car form) variable (cdr form))))
 ```

-Macros are really just compile time functions declared in the runtime environment, so it is possible to call macros like functions at compile time.
+Macros are compile-time functions declared in the runtime environment, so it is possible to call macros like functions at compile-time.

 ```lisp
 (defmacro and (&rest args)